 Virtual volunteer opportunities offer you a unique chance to volunteer your knowledge and skills to nonprofit organizations from the comfort of your home.
 Spouses often develop a close relationship with their volunteer organization, only to leave them after a few years when they relocate.
 With virtual volunteer opportunities, you can build relationships that move with you.

-Virtual volunteer opportunities may involve investigating grant writing, blogging or content development and research.
+Virtual volunteer opportunities may involve grant writing, blogging or content development and research.
 The new skills and experience you gain from volunteering may help you when you search for a paid position and should help eliminate resume gaps.

 The benefits you receive from volunteering may include the following: